NVIDIA/nvbmc-docs/security/spdm-solution.md

 - EID
 - UUID

+The above Dbus object will not be persistent(i.e) fresh measurement will be taken after BMC reboot or service restart.

 NOTE: D-Bus Client may have requirement to:
 - Have the URL of the actual EROT.
 - Have the URL of the component protected by EROT.

-It can be handled in two ways.

-1/ Add association interface by the SPDM daemon during creation of the SPDM Responder D-Bus object and add those inventry objects.

-2/ If we don't have association interface on the D-bus object then D-Bus client need to fetch the inventory URL by following

-Assumption: UUID will be same for the components protected inventory path and the EROT.

-#### Map the UUID to the inventory path of the EROT
+#### How to get the inventory path of the EROT

 - Pldm creates the inventory of the EROT
-- During creation of the inventory object Pldm implements the UUID interface as well as the SPDM.Responder interface(Yet to be defined)
+- During creation of the inventory object Pldm implements the UUID interface as well as the Item.ComponentIntegrity interface(Yet to be defined)
-- D-Bus client will query for all the inventory objects under pldm namespace implementing the SPDM.Responder interface.
+- D-Bus client will query for all the inventory objects under pldm namespace implementing the Item.ComponentIntegrity interface.
-- For each object which implements the Responder interface, gets the UUID from that object and match with the SPDM measurement D-bus object UUID.
+- For each object which implements the ComponentIntegrity interface, gets the UUID from that object and match with the SPDM measurement D-bus object UUID.

-#### Map the UUID to the inventory path of the components protected by the EROT
+#### How to get the inventory path of the components protected by the EROT

-- Application which creates the inventory object, Needs to implement the UUID interface(Proposal)
+- Application which creates the EROT inventory object, will implement the component- integrity interface and its associations.
-- D-Bus client will query for all the inventory objects implementing the UUID interface
+- D-Bus client will query for all the inventory objects implementing the component-inte grity interface.
-- For each object get the UUID and match with the sign measurement D-bus object UUID.

-Option 1 looks good, Less performance overhead on the D-bus client.
+- Get the associated objects from the objects implementing the component-inte grity interface.

 ### Structure of the SPDM Module